netdata/netdata/docs/overview/what-is-netdata.md

 entirely for free.

 While Netdata Cloud offers a centralized method of monitoring your Agents, your metrics data is not stored or centralized in any way.
-Metrics data remains with your nodes and is only streamed to your browser through Cloud.
+Metrics data remains with your nodes and is only streamed to your browser, through Cloud, when you're viewing the Netdata Cloud interface.

 ![cloud-hero-overview](https://user-images.githubusercontent.com/1153921/91363071-9ea38b80-e7b0-11ea-87d9-28b91b360cd1.png)